Chaitanya-Raj/maps/README.md

 - Advantages

-  - Individual members are well represented on the map
+  - Individual members are well represented on the map.

 - Cons
-  - Has a large memory and time overhead
+  - Each icon has to be individually loaded into mapbox, thus increasing the load time
+  - Lots of network requests need to be made in the case of large number of users.

+Keeping the performance in mind, I've used the unclustered point view with a common icon.

 ### User location

+The user's current location can be identified and the user can explore and find users near their location.

 ![](/designs/user-location.png)

-### Search Filters
+### Search Filters (Concept)

+Filters can be added to the search query search for that keyword in a specific category i.e. company name, job title, city or country.

 ![](/designs/search-filters.png)

 ### User Profile

+On interacting with either a search result or a marker, the user can view the profile of the selected member.

 ##### Simplified Design with Alternate Color Scheme